DiViNeT: 3D Reconstruction from Disparate Views via Neural Template Regularization: Abstract

 \section{Abstract}

 We present a volume rendering-based neural surface reconstruction method that takes as few as three {\em disparate\/} RGB images as input.
-Our key idea is to regularize the reconstruction, which is severely ill-posed and leaving significant gaps between the sparse views, by learning a set of {\em neural templates\/} that act as surface priors.
+Our key idea is to regularize the reconstruction, which is severely ill-posed and leaving significant gaps between the sparse views, by learning a set of {\em neural templates\/} to act as surface priors.
 Our method, coined DiViNet, operates in two stages.
-The first stage learns the templates, in the form of 3D Gaussian functions, across different scenes, without 3D supervision.
+It first learns the templates, in the form of 3D Gaussian functions, across different scenes, without 3D supervision.
 In the reconstruction stage, our predicted templates serve as anchors to help ``stitch'' the surfaces over sparse regions.
-We demonstrate that our approach is not only able to complete the surface geometry but also reconstructs surface details to a reasonable extent from few disparate input views.
-On the DTU and BlendedMVS datasets, our approach achieves the best reconstruction quality among existing methods in the presence of such sparse views, and performs on par, if not better, with competing methods when dense views are employed as inputs.
+We demonstrate that our approach is not only able to complete the surface geometry but also reconstructs surface details to a reasonable extent from a few disparate input views.
+On the DTU and BlendedMVS datasets, our approach achieves the best reconstruction quality among existing methods in the presence of such sparse views and performs on par, if not better, with competing methods when dense views are employed as inputs.
+Project Page: \href{https://aditya-vora.github.io/divinetpp/}{https://aditya-vora.github.io/divinetpp/}.